Happy Bastille Day!

 Since 7th grade French class I’ve always had an affinity for all things French.
 When I finally visited France for the first time 4 years ago, I was hooked.
-I love the culture, the fashion, the food, and just about everything about Paris, The Cote d’Azur and even the Loire Valley.
+I love the culture, the fashion, the food and everything else about Paris, The Cote d’Azur and even the Loire Valley.
 So, in honor of Bastille Day, I’m rounding up some of the lesser known ways to get your French fix in NYC!

 Bastille Day in Brooklyn

-Check out “Little France” in Cobble Hill, Brooklyn which will host a Bastille Day Festival this Sunday, July 16 from noon-10 p.m.
+Check out The Smith Street Provence Festival in Cobble Hill, Brooklyn in honor of Bastille Day Festival this Sunday, July 15 from 10-8 pm.
 There will be French fare, drinks, and live music- all things we love about street festivals!

 Bar Tabac, who is sponsoring the event, is a great little French bar that feels really authentic.
 The bartenders and waitstaff are French and they even have French T.V playing at the bar.
 So if you’re ever craving a little bit of Paris (which I always am) check out Bar Tabac for a Kronenburg and some escargots the next time you find yourself in Brooklyn.

 An added bonus: France is in the world cup!!
 So enjoy the game here, but make sure you get there early for a good spot!!

 Another gem located in Cobble Hill is Bien Cuit.
 This specialty bakery makes all of their bread in small batches, shapes it by hand, and bakes it right in their store in Brooklyn.